Mars One (film): Production

 Afro-Brazilian director, screenwriter, and cinematographer Gabriel Martins is the creative force behind the film.
 Martins is a graduate of Centro Universitário UNA and launched Filmes de Plástico in 2009 with André Novais Oliveira and Maurílio Martins, who are credited as producers on Mars One.
 The film was shot just after the 2018 Brazilian general election.
 It was produced with public funds in order to promote Black filmmakers and narratives, a fact made poignant after Bolsonaro's election and the subsequent reversal of civil rights gains in Brazil.

 Magnolia Pictures purchased the rights to the film just prior to its debut at the Sundance Film Festival in January, 2022.
 The distributor touted an "uplifting and tender film about a family’s hopes and dreams, set against a Brazil in constant turmoil.”
 Magnolia guided the film through a successful film festival run before negotiating the sale of the rights to Ava DuVernay’s distribution banner ARRAY Releasing in late 2022.
 Netflix launched the movie on its streaming service on January 5, 2023 while ARRAY retains distribution rights in English-speaking countries.

+Reception

+The film was well received.
+The Hollywood Reporter called it "a gracefully composed observation of a working-class Brazilian family, is littered with arresting shots."
+The review applauded the juxtaposition of family and political life: "big political moments and small personal wins; loud triumphs and quiet failures; momentous days and devastating ones."
+Indie Wire provided the film an -A calling it an "elegant personal portrait."

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 10 critics, indicating "universal acclaim".